What is a Correct Approach for AED Pad Placement for Infants and Young Children?

 • Second Pad: The second pad should be placed on the back, directly opposite the first pad.

-Step-by-Step Guide to AED Pad Placement for Infants
+Step-by-Step Guide on Infant AED Pad Placement

 When using an AED on an infant, proper pad placement is critical to ensure the shock is delivered effectively and safely.
 Infants have smaller bodies, so precise positioning is essential to ensure the electrical current passes through the heart as intended.
 The following step-by-step guide outlines the process to help you respond confidently in an emergency.